Nadal eyes 21st title against Medvedev

 "[There were] a lot of conversations with the team, with the family about what's going to happen if things continue like this, thinking that maybe it is a chance to say goodbye.

 "That was not a lot of months ago.
-To be able to be where I am today, I don't know, I really can't explain in words how important is for me."
+To be able to be where I am today, I don't know, I really can't explain in words how important it is for me."

 Medvedev aims for back-to-back Slams